ARM-software/lisa/doc/target.rst

    Transfer a file from the host machine to the target device.

+   If transfer polling is supported (ADB connections and SSH connections), ``poll_transfers`` is set in the connection, and a timeout is not specified, the push will be polled for activity.
+Inactive transfers will be cancelled.
+(See :ref:`connection-types`\ for more information on polling).

    :param source: path on the host
    :param dest: path on the target
    :param as_root: whether root is required.
 Defaults to false.